-Synsh (synsh.dev) is a shell pipeline synthesizer: it creates shell pipelines from example inputs and outputs.
+Synsh (synsh.dev) automatically creates shell pipelines from example inputs and outputs.

 To keep track of updates to Synsh, see the Synsh blog.